 Under the 8th Amendment of the U.S. Constitution, prisoners are protected from cruel and unusual punishment.
 This includes denial of certain medical services.
 Inmates can sue under Section 1983 for damages as well as under state laws.
+The Fourteenth Amendment guarantees due process to pretrial detainees, including access to adequate medical services and care.
 Depending on the injuries and severity of medical needs that were denied, inmates can be awarded considerable damages.

-Contact a Los Angeles Jail Medical Neglect Attorney Today
+Contact a Southern California Jail Medical Neglect Attorney Today

 Being in prison does not mean you do not deserve adequate medical treatment.
 At The Sehat Law Firm, we can help you stand up to large prison bureaucracies and assert your rights to quality health care.
 With offices in Los Angeles, Irvine, Long Beach and Riverside, our civil rights and police misconduct lawyers have the knowledge and skills to guide you through this painstaking process.
 Contact us today for a free consultation.